hermannsorgel/Logseq-Slasher/README.md

 Pages are deleted without asking for confirmation.
 If user accidentally deletes a page, `⌘+z` will restore it.
 Nevertheless, it is easy to lose data with Slasher, so please make regular backups.

+The plugin was tested only with Logseq DB (0.11).
+It probably does not work with the older MD versions.

 ## Demo
 https://github.com/user-attachments/assets/b430b4c2-599e-4e1a-8528-dce4b4bcd617